CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 You buy a reserved VM instance with the size Standard_DS4_v2 where the ratio or relative footprint compared to the other sizes in that series is 8.

 * Scenario 1: Run eight Standard_DS1_v2 sized VMs with a ratio of 1.
 Your reservation discount applies to all eight of those VMs.
 * Scenario 2: Run two Standard_DS2_v2 sized VMs with a ratio of 2 each.
 Also run a Standard_DS3_v2 sized VM with a ratio of 4.
 The total footprint is 2+2+4=8.
-So your reservation discount applies to all three of those VMs.
+So, your reservation discount applies to all three of those VMs.
 * Scenario 3: Run one Standard_DS5_v2 with a ratio of 16.
 Your reservation discount applies to half that VM's compute cost.
 * Scenario 4: Run one Standard_DS5_v2 with a ratio of 16 and purchase an additional Standard_DS4_v2 reservation with a ratio of 8.
 Both reservations combine and apply the discount to entire VM.